Can cockroaches fly?

 3. Reduce moisture: Use dehumidifiers in damp areas and improve ventilation to discourage cockroach activity.

-4. Use light traps: Light traps can be particularly effective against species like the Asian cockroach that are attracted to light.
+4. Use light traps: Light traps can be particularly effective against species that are attracted to light, like the Asian cockroach.

-5. Apply insecticides: Target adult cockroaches and nymphs with Dr. Killigan’s Six Feet Under Plant-Powered Insect Spray, which kills on contact without harmful chemicals.
-For residual protection, apply Dust to Dust Plant-Powered Insect Powder to cracks, crevices, and areas where cockroaches are likely to hide.
+5. Apply solutions: Target adult cockroaches and nymphs with Dr. Killigan’s Six Feet Under Plant-Powered Insect Spray, which kills on contact without harmful chemicals.
+For residual protection, apply Dust to Dust Plant-Powered Insect Powder to cracks, crevices and areas where cockroaches are likely to hide.
 This plant-powered dust remains effective as long as it is present, providing ongoing defense against infestations.

 Tip: For expert advice on eliminating cockroaches, check out How to get rid of cockroaches.
 For details on specific species, read How to quickly get rid of American and German cockroaches